 In 2016, our daughter was born and we found ourselves understanding sacrificial love in a whole new way.

 In early 2017, I left parish youth ministry when God, for the third time, revealed something to me in the presence of the Blessed Sacrament.
 He called me to create a new ministry.
-So, in mid-2017, my beautiful bride and I started Chaste Love.
+So, in mid-2017, my beautiful bride and I started Love Worth Chasing.